KarlGW/azcfg/README.md

 * `AZCFG_CLIENT_CERTIFICATE` - Base64 encoded certificate (PEM).
 * `AZCFG_CLIENT_CERTIFICATE_PATH` - Path to certificate (PEM).

-**Service Principal (client assertion/federated credential)**

-* Use the option `WithClientAssertionCredential` with a function that returns a JWT from another identity provider.

 **Managed identity**

 * `AZCFG_CLIENT_ID` - (Optional) Client ID (also called Application ID) of the Managed Identity.
 Set if using a user assigned managed identity.